greg-raven/Impeachment-Chronicles/_posts/2021-12-02-trump-should-be-arrested-for-attempted-murder.md

 ---
-title: 'Trump should be arrested for attempted murder'
+title: "Trump should be arrested for attempted murder"
 layout: post
 author:
 - Bette Midler